HejiaZ2023/hejiaz2023.github.io/_pages/experience.md

 Education
 ------
+* 09/2024 - now: Master of Science in Computer Engineering, University of California, San Diego
 * 09/2017 - 06/2021: Bachelor of Electronic Engineering, Tsinghua University
   * GPA 3.79/4, Rank 27/240 in 03/2021
   * Core courses: Discrete Mathematics, Data and Algorithm, Database, Communications and Networks